 Exploring the Link Between Higher Education and Social Justice

-Using the decentralized IFP model as a starting point, the team will collect quantitative and qualitative data at the global, regional, and country levels using a combination of surveys and local fieldwork.
-This approach mirrors the structure that IFP created and also encourages alumni engagement at multiple levels, including through interactions with local researchers.
+Using the decentralized IFP model as a starting point, the study relies on quantitative and qualitative data collected both globally and locally through a combination of surveys and local fieldwork.
+In addition to mirroring the structure that IFP created, our design encourages alumni engagement at multiple levels.

-Learn more about CAMR and our other evaluation projects
+Learn more about our Center and our other evaluation projects